SiegeEngineers/WololoKingdoms/README.md

 make
 ```

+### libwololokingdoms

-libwololokingdoms will be built automatically if it wasn't already.
+libwololokingdoms is built automatically when building the installer application.
+To build it standalone, see the [libwololokingdoms readme](./libwololokingdoms/README.md).

 ## Special thanks
 - Tails8521 for the African Kingdoms version of this installer.
 Without him this would never have happened.